Mati365/ckeditor5-rails/README.md

 <% end %>
 ```

-Set the version in the `config/initializers/ckeditor5.rb` file:
+In that scenario it's recommended to add `gpl` method to the initializer along with the version:

 ```rb
 # config/initializers/ckeditor5.rb